Kaabas

-Ka'abas also spelt Ka'bas (Arabic: الكعبات) are the plural term used to describe houses of worship mainly located in the Arabian Peninsula that are cubic in shape and resemble the Kaaba structure in Mecca.
-They are mainly dedicated to various gods from the Arabian pantheon, although the term has been used to describe some Christian churches built in a similar style in the Arabian Peninsula.
+Ka'abas also spelt Ka'bas (Arabic: الكعبات) is the plural term used to describe houses of worship, primarily located in the Arabian Peninsula, that were cubic in shape and resemble the Kaaba structure in Mecca.
+Most were dedicated to the various gods from the Arabian pantheon, although the term has been used to describe some Christian churches built in a similar style in the Arabian Peninsula.

 Architectural style

-A typical Kaaba building is shaped like a cube or block and functions as a place for the devotees of a particular god or goddess to worship in.
-The name "Kaaba" was used by ancient Arabians to describe and label these sites because of their resemblance to the Kaaba at Mecca and the purpose of doing pilgrimage to them.
+A typical Kaaba is shaped like a cube or block and functions as a place for the devotees of a particular god or goddess to worship in.
+The name Kaaba was used by ancient Arabians to describe and label these sites because of their resemblance to the Kaaba at Mecca and the purpose of making pilgrimages to these.

-The Kaaba architecture is found in temples throughout the Arabian Peninsula (including in Persia and Mesopotamia), (Note: See the below sources: Kitab al-Asnam and the Encyclopaedia Iranica.) in mosques across the Wusab province of Yemen that were converted into mosques from earlier cult pre-Islamic buildings, in the Jinn Blocks of Petra and Hegra, and in kaaba-like tombs of both Jews and Arabs found across the Arabian Peninsula and the Fertile Crescent.
+The Kaaba architecture is found in temples throughout the Arabian Peninsula (including in Persia and Mesopotamia), (Note: See the below sources: Kitab al-Asnam and the Encyclopaedia Iranica.) in mosques across the Wusab province of Yemen that were converted into mosques from pre-Islamic cult sites, in the Jinn Blocks of Petra and Hegra, and in kaaba-like tombs of both Jews and Arabs found across the Arabian Peninsula and the Fertile Crescent.

 List of Kaabas

-Here is a list of some of these Kaaba structures that are mentioned in the writings of Muslim scholars and historians.
+The following Kaaba structures are mentioned in the writings of Muslim scholars and historians.